trendmicro-frontend/tonic-ui/packages/react-lab/README.md

 # @tonic-ui/react-lab

-This package hosts the incubator components that are not yet ready to move to React Tonic UI component library.
+This package hosts the incubator components that are not yet ready to move to the core.

 ## Installation